mozilla/pontoon/CONTRIBUTING.rst

 If there are problems, it'll tell you.

-To upgrade existing dependencies within the given constraints of the input files, you can pass options through to the ``pip-compile`` invocations, i.e.
+To upgrade existing dependencies within the given constraints of the input files, you can pass options through to the ``uv pip compile`` invocations, i.e.

 .. code-block:: shell